-Moving with Math-by-Topic Level C Grade 5 C1 Numeration & Problem Solving with Whole Numbers Student Book and Skill Builders (SB) C2 Fractions, Decimals & Percents Student Book and Skill Builders (SB) C3 Geometry & Measurement Student Book and Skill Builders (SB) 5.OA OPERATIONS AND ALGEBRAIC THINKING Write and interpret numerical expressions.
-1. Use parentheses, brackets, or braces in numerical expressions, and evaluate expressions with these symbols.
-2. Write simple expressions that record calculations with numbers, and interpret numerical expressions without evaluating them.
-For example, express the calculation "add 8 and 7, then multiply by 2" as 2 x (8 + 7).
-Recognize that 3 x (18932 x 921) is three times as large as 18932 + 921, without having to calculate the indicated sum or product.
-68, 74 SB: 45-5 Analyze patterns and relationships.
-3. Generate two numerical patterns using two given rules.
+4850 Park Glen Road, Minneapolis, MN 55416 phone (800) 852-2435 fax (952) 546-7502 meting that main by 1 opto and a chade c C1 Numeration & Problem Solving with Whole Numbers Student Book and Skill Builders (SB) C2 Fractions, Decimals & Percents Student Book and Skill Builders (SB) C3 Geometry & Measurement Student Book and Skill Builders (SB) 5.OA OPERATIONS AND ALGEBRAIC THINKING Write and interpret numerical expressions.
+5.OA.1 Use parentheses, brackets, or braces in numerical expressions, and evaluate expressions with these symbols.
+24-26 5.OA.2 Write and interpret simple numerical expressions. a.
+Write simple expressions that record calculations with numbers.
+For example, use 2 x (8+7) to express the calculation "add 8 and 7, then multiply by 2." b.
+Interpret numerical expressions without evaluating them.
+For example, use conceptual understanding of multiplication to interpret 3 x (18939 + 921) as being three times as large as 18932 + 921 without calculating the indicated sum or product.
+Analyze patterns and relationships.
+5.OA.3 Generate two numerical patterns using two given rules.
 Identify apparent relationships between corresponding terms.
 Form ordered pairs consisting of corresponding terms from the two patterns, and graph the ordered pairs on a coordinate plane.
-For example, given the rule "Add 3" and the starting number 0, and given the rule "Add 6" and the starting number 0, generate terms in the resulting sequences, and observe that the terms in one sequence are twice the corresponding terms in the other sequence.
+For example, given the rule "add 3" and the starting number 0, and given the rule "add 6" and the starting number 0, generate terms in the resulting sequences, and observe that the terms in one sequence are twice the corresponding terms in the other sequence.
 Explain informally why this is so.
-72, 73 5.NBT NUMBER AND OPERATIONS IN BASE TEN Understand the place value system.
-1. Recognize that in a multi-digit number, a digit in one place represents 10 times as much as it represents in the place to its right and 1/10 of what it represents in the place to its left.
-4 2.
-Explain patterns in the number of zeros of the product when multiplying a number by powers of 10, and explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
-Use whole-number exponents to denote powers of 10.
-44, 45, 50, 62 SB: 8-2 85, 89 SB: 27-3, 28-4 3.
-Read, write, and compare decimals to thousandths. a.
-Read and write decimals to thousandths using base-ten numerals, number names, and expanded form, e.g., $347.392 = 3 \times 100 + 4 \times 10 + 7 \times 1 + 3 \times (1/10) + 9 \times (1/100) + 2 \times (1/1000)$.
-5, 9, 10 SB: 1-3, 2-1, 2-2 64-68, 71 SB: 22-1, 22-2 b.
-Compare two decimals to thousandths based on meanings of the digits in each place, using >, =, and < symbols to record the results of comparisons.
-72-74 SB: 24-1, 24-2
+72 5.NBT NUMBER AND OPERATIONS IN BASE TEN J.14D1 Understand the place value system.
+5.NBT.1 Recognize that in a multi-digit number, a digit in one 4, 6-8 68-70 place represents 10 times as much as it represents in the place to its right and 1/10 of what it represents in the place to its left.
+SB : 1-1, 1-2 SB : 23-1 to 23-3